-I turned my attention to programming in general to see if others had different solutions.
-It turns out people in other platforms have this problem.
-The stackoverflow community provided some useful answers, but they too involved a complicated SQL query.
+I turned my attention to programming, in general, to see if others had different solutions.
+It turns out people on other platforms have this problem.
+The StackOverflow community provided some useful answers, but they too involved a complicated SQL query.

 (EndA <= StartB or StartA >= EndB)

 The answer posted further pointed to a Wikipedia article on the math behind this theorem.
 It is a pretty interesting read, and I understood most of it.